waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **unknown**: A tile type whose properties have not yet been observed.
 It is treated as impassable by pathfinding tools until its true nature is revealed.
 - **VOID**: An impassable tile type found at the edges of some maps, functions as a wall.
 - **WALL**: An impassable tile that blocks movement.
-- **WARP_CARPET_UP/DOWN/LEFT/RIGHT**: A traversable warp tile at the edge of a map that transitions to the adjacent map.
+- **WARP_CARPET_UP/DOWN/LEFT/RIGHT**: A one-way traversable warp tile at the edge of a map that transitions to the adjacent map.
 - **Warp (FLOOR):** A special tile type that appears to be a normal FLOOR tile but also functions as a warp.
 Observed as landing zones after falling through a PIT.
 - **Warp (WALL):** Observed in Burned Tower.
 Appears to be a WALL tile that also functions as a warp.
 Its activation method is currently unknown.
 - **WATER**: Traversable using the HM move SURF.